HURT,HOPE AND MAKING IT THROUGH LIFE’S HARD TIMES

 I pulled out a single memory like a brightly colored scarf, I held it up to the light and watched the dust drift down.
 The scene on it was a particular Christmas morning.
 My mother came when I lost the baby.
 I cried as she held me and she never said a word until I quieted and she simply said, “Trust Him,”.

 I could sense the silence in this interview.
 I cleared my throat.
 “Feel the hurt.
 It is real.
 Cry the tears.
 Yell into the pillow.
 Be sad and mad and confused.”

 Then I thought of another memory in my life.
 A morning curled up under the covers, Bible in my hand, tea next to me.
 God took me to the third chapter of Genesis where Eve is called the mother of all living.
 I began to understand in that moment all women are mothers because all women bring life into the world in some way.
 I started to believe my story might be different than what I imagined–but it could still be good.

-“Feel the hop,” I said to the interviewer, “It is real.
+“Feel the hurt,” I said to the interviewer, “It is real.
 Embrace the unexpected.
 Trust the story is still being written.
-Be curios and strong and brave.”
+Be curious and strong and brave.”